 Personal Independence Payment (NMT/NC)

-Personal Independence Payment has replaced Disability Living Allowance for new claimants of working age.
+In England, Scotland and Wales, Personal Independence Payment has replaced Disability Living Allowance for new claimants of working age.

 Personal Independence Payment can help with some of the extra costs caused by long-term health conditions or disabilities.
 It’s based on how a person’s condition affects them, not on the condition they have.
 To get Personal Independence Payment, you must have difficulties related to daily living and/or mobility.